joshnuss/1000experiments.dev/src/routes/posts/identity-provider-for-stripe.md

 From what I can tell, **these are my options**:

 - **Roll your own**: Building a basic version isn't too too hard (maybe 1-2 weeks?), but they always end up needing the same features.
 For example: multiple users per account, OAuth, SSO, MFA, blocking account access when payment fails, ability to change prices, to name a few.
-I really don't want to rebuild this for each app.
 I'd prefer a shared solution that can be integrated quickly (ideally in less than 10 minutes).
 - **[Auth0](https://auth0.com)**: It handles authentication, but it doesn't integrate billing.
-Also, I find it overly complicated.
-I want something that is dead simple.
+Also, it can get a bit complicated.
+I want something that is easy, focused on SaaS business specifically and doesn't need to cover every scenario.
 - **[Supabase](https://supabase.com)**: It does the authentication part, but doesn't gate based on Stripe.
 Also it's an integration on the database level, I'd prefer something that is agnostic to the storage medium.
 For example, I often have a service level or multiple services with different stacks.
 Each request would result in multiple REST calls to Supabase which would slow things down.
+I would prefer if it didn't force a database strategy.
-- **[Clerk](https://clerk.dev)**: Requires integration of UI components, only React support ATM.
+- **[Clerk](https://clerk.dev)**: Looks interesting, but requires integration of UI components, and only React is supported ATM.
 Also billing integration isn't supported.
 - **[Memberful](https://memberful.com)**: Takes 5-10% of your transaction fees.
 Not JWT based, requires GraphQL API calls to get info about "current user".
 Seems to be more focused on WordPress.
 I want this to be focused on SaaS apps only.
 So it's much slimmer.

 ## The idea